-A content management system (CMS) is a system providing a collection of procedures used to manage workflow in a collaborative environment.
+A content management system (CMS) is a computer application providing a collection of procedures such as publishing, editing, and modifying the content to manage workflow in a collaborative environment.
 These procedures can be manual or computer-based.
 The procedures are designed to do the following:

 ▪ Allow for a large number of people to contribute to and share stored data